wlc714/UTC-5440-Assignment_2/README.md

 ## Steps to run
 1. Import the `train` and `test` files into the same folder directory as `grid_search.ipynb` or `grid_search.py`
 2. Run `python grid_search.py` or cell if running the Jupyter Notebook
-3. Note: On Apple Macbook M1 this will take hours to run
+3. Note: On Apple MacBook M1, this will take hours to run
 4. Results will be saved to `grid_search_output/results.csv`

 ## Outputs